 - This almond flour is our favorite kind!

 - Since this recipe is so simple, choose a vanilla that you can highlight.
 This is one of my favorites, though I alternate between this vanilla and the Whole Food’s or Trader Joe’s vanilla, too.
 (Updates: 1.22.2021) We tried vanilla paste instead of vanilla extract and it was delicious!

 (Oct.
-19, 2020) I’ve been making this biscuit ever since I saw the final episode of Ted Lasso Season 1.
+19, 2020) I’ve been trying this Ted Lasso’s biscuit recipe so many times ever since I saw the final episode of Ted Lasso Season 1.
 I recently found that using unsalted butter + salt turned out much more delicious than just using salted butter.
 So, I updated the recipe card.
 Still optional to use salted butter but the taste of salt stands out much more when I used the combination of unsalted butter + salt even though it’s the same salt amount.

 (Nov.
 9,2020) 1.
 Butter Temperature – I’ve been making this biscuit using chilled butter in summer – early fall season and it worked perfectly fine since chilled butter gets soften during the process of mixing & pouring into the baking dish.
 However, I found out that for cooler weather (somewhere below 70F = 21C) using soften butter made a better result.
 So, I recommend to use chilled butter for warmer weather (summer-early fall, later spring) & soften butter for cooler weather (fall-winter-early spring).